juanmedeot/data-warehouse-yelp-reviews/datasets/datasets.md

 - yelp_academic_dataset_review.json
 - yelp_academic_dataset_user.json
 - yelp_academic_dataset_checkin.json (not used in this project)
 - yelp_academic_dataset_tip.json (not used in this project)
-Photos dataset was not included in this project.
+- Photos dataset was not used in this project.